ucsb-cs156/w22/_lectures/lect17.md

 I'd like to see all of those as {{page.up}} by the end of class today, so that you can start your next team activity: getting to know your legacy code app as an end user, and as an admin.

-To be clear: the {{page.down} marks are all on pages that *have not yet even attempted* to deploy the app on Heroku.
+To be clear: the {{page.down}} marks are all on pages that *have not yet even attempted* to deploy the app on Heroku.
 So let's briefly go over is required to get the app up on Heroku:

 * You need to have set the `SPRING_PROPERTIES` environment variable by:
   - putting appropriate values into `secrets-heroku.properties` (that can be a detailed process)